menu

 Because of many things, Ellison Bay is a great place for families with children to consider.
 First of all, many other families with children live here, making Ellison Bay a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Ellison Bay has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Ellison Bay’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small town, Ellison Bay doesn't have a public transportation system that people use for their commute.
+Ellison Bay is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Ellison Bay in 2022 was $52,971, which is wealthy relative to Wisconsin and the nation.
-This equates to an annual income of $211,884 for a family of four.
+The per capita income in Ellison Bay in 2022 was $45,113, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $180,452 for a family of four.
+However, Ellison Bay contains both very wealthy and poor people as well.

 The people who call Ellison Bay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ellison Bay residents report their race to be White.
-Important ancestries of people in Ellison Bay include German, Polish, English, Irish, and Portuguese.
+Important ancestries of people in Ellison Bay include German, French, English, Scandinavian, and Northern European.

 The most common language spoken in Ellison Bay is English.
 Other important languages spoken here include French and Other Asian languages.